mohdsadique01/drill-2/README.md

 question 5

-Print lines from 100 through 200 in the book through command line
+Print lines from 100 through 200 in the book

 answer 5

-sad -n -e "100,200" harry
+sed -n -e "100,200p" harry

 question 6